-From the 1.3 million fires that fire departments in the US responded to in 2018, 3,655 people died, 15,200 were injured, and $25.6 billion worth of property was lost according to the NFPA.
+From the nearly 1.3 million fires that fire departments in the US responded last year, roughly 3,700 people died, 16,600 were injured, and $14.8 billion worth of property was lost according to the NFPA.

 Fire marshals conduct inspections at least once a year with the aim to identify fire hazards and help mitigate fire risks that can result to these statistics.

 Information gathered during the annual fire marshal inspection is crucial in enforcing fire codes and maintaining fire safety.
 A fire marshal inspection report typically includes the following information according to the NFPA:

 - Date of the inspection, fire inspector’s name, name and address of the property, and type of occupancy

 - Contact details of the owner/agent and the those interviewed during the inspection